The Essential Guide To

 The array of health issues that microdosing marijuana is proving beneficial for is somewhat startling: Users are addressing anxiety, chronic pain, stress, ADHD, inflammation, and indigestion, among others, while mood and emotional enhancements are frequently reported.

-It may be connected to my use of other psychedelics, but the mood/emotional effects are the most vital for me, as the greater connections I feel between my altered mindset and my environment, including other people, provide me with creative inspiration, insights, and experiences that are often indelible.
+For me, the mood/emotional effects are the most vital, as the greater connections I feel between my altered mindset and my environment, including other people, provide me with creative inspiration, insights, and experiences that are often indelible.
 Setting is of course a critical influence with all psychedelics; I love how I can be fascinated in both rural and urban environments on cannabis.
 While the experience is similar for other psychedelics, I find that on LSD I need a break from metropolitan settings, for example, even if it just means immersing myself in a city park.

 4. Can I do this every day?